-- Native Books & Beautiful Things (C 808/596-8885): Hawaii is the content and the context in this shop of books, crafts, and gift items made by island artists and crafters.
+- and art, even hula implements and ukuleles, plus healing Hawaiian lotions and oils.
+See p.
+245. - Native Books & Beautiful Things (© 808/596-8885): Hawaii is the content and context in this shop of books, crafts, and gift items made by island artists and crafters.
 Musical instruments, calabashes, jewelry, leis, books, fabrics, clothing, home accessories, jams and jellies-they're all high quality and made in Hawaii-a celebration of Hawaiiana.
 See p.
-248. - Silver Moon Emporium (© 808/ 637-7710): This is an islandwide phenomenon, filled with the terrific finds of owner Lucie Talbot-Holu, who has a gift for discovering fashion treasures.
+245. - Silver Moon Emporium (© 808/637-7710): This is an island-wide phenomenon, filled with the terrific finds of owner Lucie Talbot-Holu, who has a gift for discovering fashion treasures.
 Exquisite clothing and handbags, reasonably priced footwear, hats, jewelry, scarves, and a full gamut of other treasures pepper the attractive boutique.
 See p.
-254.
+251. - Zuke's Magic & Jokes (© 808/ 847-7788): You don't have to be Harry Potter to enter here, but you may feel like him.
+Open only on Saturday, amateur and professional magicians stream into this magic store to get the latest "tricks" and learn the art of magic.
+See p.
+245.